 2) To use water resources as an entry point to engage with and empower women to affect lasting change in the community.

 ER 1: Improved and sustainable access to water resources for domestic consumption and productive use and enhanced and sustainable productivity of land for varied uses.

-ER 2: Vulnerable groups empowered to contribute productively in the household and community.
+ER 2: Marginalized groups empowered to contribute productively in the household and community.

 ER 3: Local government capacitated and community empowered to initiate and lead community development and adaptive measures.

 The SWEEP project will benefit 131,834 chronically food insecure and drought affected people of East and West Belesa woredas in North Gondar zone of Amhara regional state, – 50% of the project beneficiaries will be women, girls, unemployed youths and people with disabilities.
 The project will benefit an additional 2,365 government political appointees and woreda experts on capacity development through trainings.
 Therefore, a total of 134,199 people living in the targeted woredas will benefit from the proposed project.

 This project is funded by the Austrian Development Agency (ADA) with funds of Austrian Development Cooperation”.

 This project contributes to the following sustainable development goals (SDGs):